 Carl Thore Trava Pendant Lamp

-Materials: 6 aluminium round parts screwed together.
+Materials: 6 aluminium rings screwed together as a lampshade.
 Taupe (purple/brownish) painted on the inside.
 Black aluminium tube on top.
-Bakelite socket.
+Some metal parts.
+Bakelite E27 socket.

 Cord Length: 80 cm / 31.49”

 Height: 20 cm / 7.87”